noteon/mongodb/README.md

 MongoDB version
 ---------------

 Different versions are built from different folders.
-If you want to use MongoDB, please check our `tutum/mongodb` image: https://github.com/tutumcloud/tutum-docker-mongodb
+If you want to use MongoDB, please check our `noteon/mongodb` image: https://github.com/noteoncloud/noteon-docker-mongodb

 Usage
 -----

-To create the image `tutum/mongodb`, execute the following command on the tutum-mongodb folder:
+To create the image `noteon/mongodb`, execute the following command on the noteon-mongodb folder:

-        docker build -t tutum/mongodb 2.6/ .
+        docker build -t noteon/mongodb 2.6/ .

 Running the MongoDB server